-An important assumption in our model-following Polivanov (1931) and others-is that starting L2 learners reuse their L1 categories when creating L2 lexical representations.
+Transfer of lexical elements: reuse of L1 categories in the L2 initial state.
+An important assumption in our model, following Polivanov (1931) and others, is that starting L2 learners reuse their L1 categories when creating L2 lexical representations.

 To show that our data confirm the assumption of category reuse, we have to consider the results for both groups of learners together.
-The results for the Scottish-oriented group (nativelike discrimination) could be explained by the hypothesis that L2 learners are able to tune in immediately to the categories of any language, but this hypothesis would fail to account for the behavior of the nonnativelike Southern English-oriented group.
-The results for the Southern English-oriented group (exclusive duration reliance) could be explained by the hypothesis that learners start out with no categories at all and then create new categories, perhaps first on the basis of a universally available dimension like duration, but this hypothesis would fail to account for the very good performance of the Scottish-oriented group.
-The only hypothesis that can account for both groups at the same time is that the Scottish-oriented group uses two already available categories, whereas the Southern English-oriented group starts out with a single already available category and creates a new contrast later on.
-This confirms the assumption of category reuse and thereby supports the Full Transfer hypothesis.
-The idea of category reuse is trivially compatible with Flege's (1995) SLM, which states that an L2 learner has a single phonological space that consists of L1 and L2 categories, where the initial state has L1 categories only.
+The results for the Scottish-oriented group (native-like discrimination) could be explained by the hypothesis that L2 learners are able to tune in immediately to the categories of any language, but this hypothesis would fail to account for the behaviour of the non-native-like Southern-oriented group.
+The results for the Southern-oriented group (exclusive duration reliance) could be explained by the hypothesis that learners start out with no categories at all, and then create new categories, perhaps first on the basis of a universally available dimension like duration, but this hypothesis would fail to account for the very good performance of the Scottish-oriented group.
+The only hypothesis that can account for both groups at the same time is that the Scottish-oriented group uses two already available categories, whereas the Southern-oriented group starts out with a single already available category and creates a new contrast later on.
+This confirms the assumption of category reuse, and thereby supports the Full Transfer hypothesis.
+The idea of category reuse is trivially compatible with Flege's (1995) Speech Learning Model (SLM), which states that an L2 learner has a single phonological space that consists of L1 and L2 categories, where the initial state has L1 categories only.

-Transfer of the Grammar: Reuse of L1 Perceptual Mappings in the L2 Initial State

-Best's (1995) PAM states that high-level linguistic experience determines what listeners do when confronted with the crosslinguistic task of having to classify foreign language sounds with L1 categories.
-This model predicts that Spanish listeners with no experience in English will exhibit two-category assimilation in Scotland and single-category assimilation in Southern England (Figure 9): For a monolingual Spanish listener, typical tokens of Scottish /1/ and /i/ would fall into her /e/ and /i/ categories, respectively, whereas typical tokens of Southern English /1/ and /i/ would all fall into her /i/ category.
-When combined with the PAM, Full Transfer implies that beginning Spanish learners of English will exhibit two-category assimilation in Scotland and single-category ass
+Transfer of the grammar: reuse of L1 perceptual mappings in the L2 initial state.
+Best's (1995) Perceptual Assimilation Model (PAM) states that high-level linguistic experience determines what listeners do when confronted with the cross-linguistic task of having to classify foreign language sounds with L1 categories.
+This model predicts that Spanish listeners with no experience in English will exhibit two-category assimilation in Scotland and single-category assimilation in Southern England (Figure 9): for a monolingual Spanish listener, typical tokens of Scottish /I/ and /i/ would fall into her /e/ and /i/ categories, respectively, while typical tokens of Southern /I/ and /i/ would all fall into her /i/ category.
+When combined with the PAM, Full Transfer implies that beginning Spanish learners of English will exhibit two-category assimilation in Scotland and single-category assimilation in Southern England.
+Since our listening subjects showed later reflexes of both types of perceptual assimilation, our perception experiment turns out to confirm both PAM and Full Transfer.

-Transfer of Holes in the Grammar: Reuse of L1 Blank Slates in the L2 Initial State

-As L1 Spanish has never shown discrete categories on the vowel duration continuum, the Spanish perception of the duration continuum is still a blank slate with constraints that handle noncategorizing mappings (Boersma et al., 2003).
-When they listen to English, Spanish monolinguals perceive vowel duration in an acoustic, noncategorizing way (not as a mapping to a single discrete duration category, as Bohn, 1995, seemed to have assumed).
-Under Full Transfer, Spanish learners of Southern English transfer this noncategorizing mapping to their interlanguage grammar.
-Our experiment shows indirect evidence for this transfer because it shows evidence for access to a learning device specific to uncategorized continua (as we show in the next paragraph).
-The idea of reuse of blank slates can at least partially account for the observation (Flege, 1987; Major, 1987, p.
-109) that new sounds (i.e., sounds in new areas of the phonetic space) are relatively easy to acquire.
+Transfer of holes in the grammar: reuse of L1 blank slates in the L2 initial state.
+Since L1 Spanish has never created discrete categories on the vowel duration continuum, the Spanish perception of the duration continuum is still a blank slate with constraints that handle non-categorizing mappings (Boersma, Escudero, & Hayes, 2003).
+When listening to English, Spanish monolinguals will perceive vowel duration in an acoustic, non-categorizing way (not as a mapping to a single discrete duration category, as Bohn 1995 seems to assume).
+Under Full Transfer, Spanish learners of Southern English will transfer this non-categorizing mapping to their interlanguage grammar.
+Our experiment shows indirect evidence for this transfer, because it shows evidence for access to a learning device specific to uncategorized continua, as we show below.
+The idea of reuse of blank slates can at least partially account for the observation (Flege 1987, Major 1987: 109) that new sounds, i.e. sounds in new areas of the phonetic space, are relatively easy to acquire.